zebengberg/gaussian-integer-sieve/README.md

 ## Background

 The **Gaussian integers** are complex numbers of the form a + bi for integers a and b.
 Here i is the **imaginary unit** with the property that i * i = -1.
-The set of Gaussian integers, denoted by Z[i], forms a mathematical structure that enjoys many of the same properties as those of the set of rational integers, denoted by Z. Gaussian integers can be factored and the notion of primality is well-defined.
-The **norm** of a Gaussian integer gives a measure of its size; the analogy in the rational integers is the absolute value function.
+The set of Gaussian integers, denoted by Z[i], forms a mathematical structure that enjoys many of the same properties as those of the rational integers, denoted by Z. Gaussian integers can be factored and the notion of primality is well-defined.
+The **norm** of a Gaussian integer gives a measure of its size; the analogy in the rational integers is absolute value.
 With these tools in hand, sieving ideas can be used to compute primes in this extension of our usual integer system.

 This project is an implementation of the *Sieve of Eratosthenes* to generate primes in the Gaussian integers.
-While the Gaussian integers present some difficulties that are far more benign in the context of the rational integers, nearly all of the basic computational sieve ideas can be extended to Z[i].
-In particular, both the wheel sieve and the segmented can be extended to the Gaussian integers.
+While the Gaussian integers present some difficulties that mostly nonexistent in the context of the rational integers, nearly all of the basic computational sieve ideas can be extended to Z[i].
+In particular, both the wheel sieve and the segmented sieve can be extended to the Gaussian integers.

-The goal of this project is to build an efficient implementation of a prime-generating sieve in the Gaussian integers in both Python and C++, and to provide a library for deeper exploration.
-The [*primesieve*](https://github.com/kimwalisch/primesieve) project implement the current state of the art prime generator for rational integers. *primesieve* deeply includes both algorithmic optimizations as well as hardware infrastructure considerations needed in order to maximize runtime performance.
+The goal of this project is to build an efficient implementation of a prime generating sieve in the Gaussian integers in both Python and C++, and to provide a library for deeper exploration.
+The [*primesieve*](https://github.com/kimwalisch/primesieve) project implements the current state of the art prime generator for rational integers. *primesieve* includes both algorithmic optimizations as well as hardware considerations needed in order to improve runtime performance.
 In this repository, I hope to extend some of the more accessible algorithmic and hardware-optimization ideas from *primesieve*.

 ## Install

 This entire repository can be cloned or downloaded for use.

-The python module `simple_sieve.py` can be imported into python or run directly from the command line.
+The python module `simple_sieve.py` can be imported into a python console or run directly from the command line.
 After an initial list of "small" primes is generated and stored to file, the C++ file `simple_sieve.cpp` can be compiled and run.
 See the first example below for details.

 ## Examples